Writer’s block and Procrastination are two most common problems for writers. How to get over it varies depending on who you ask.

-Another way of looking at it is like this; postponement occurs for a good reason.
-Whereas procrastination occurs as a result wrong prioritization.
-If I delayed an article delivery due to a headache, the contractor might understand.
-But it’s a different situation if I was complacent, and relegated the article to the last minute, maybe because I wanted to first make some snowmen.
+Procrastination is a problem because it is different from postponement.
+Unlike the former, postponement often occurs for a good reason.
+If I delayed an article delivery due to a headache then its understandable.
+It is a different situation if I was complacent, and relegated the article to the last minute, maybe because I wanted to first make watch some movies.

 A writer’s block on the other hand is a situation where a writer is unable to articulate the desired expression.
 Motivation deficiency is sometimes wrongly blamed for writer’s block, but usually the true culprit is lack of clarity.